-I love seeing your home bakes too so please send me photos of your creations, or tag @myglutenfreeguide and @juvelaglutenfree on social media :).
+I love seeing your home bakes too so please send me photos of your creations, or tag @myglutenfreeguide on social media :).

 Lastly, if you enjoy this recipe, I would be really grateful if you could leave a star rating or review on the recipe card below.
 Thank you!